omariosc/oxmedica-cryptography-and-cybersecurity/Practicals/8 SQL Lab.md

 - Complete the exercises and ensure all solutions are documented.
 - Save your progress and ensure all solutions are documented and submitted to GitHub.
-- Save the file with the name `"8 SQL Lab.md"` in the `"Practical Solutions"` directory.
+- Save the file with the name `"8 SQL Lab.ipynb"` in the `"Practical Solutions"` directory.

 Have fun, and enjoy learning about SQL and its integration with Python!